Having a pet is great.

 However, you are twice as likely to be allergic to a cat as to a dog.

-One in seven children are allergic cats.
+One in seven children is allergic to cats.

 The explanation lies in the shape of feline protein molecules.